 JEE Advanced 2026 Eligibility for Indian Nationals

-The usual eligibility criteria that are applicable in JEE Advanced every year are:
+The conditions of eligibility criteria that are applicable in JEE Advanced 2026 are:

 Criteria 1: JEE Main Scores

-Candidates should have been born on or after October 1, 2001.
-Five years of age relaxation is given to SC, ST, and PwD candidates, ie, these candidates should have been born on or after October 1, 1996.
+Students born on or after October 1, 2001, can apply for the test.
+Five years of relaxation are given to SC, ST, and PwD students.
+This means candidates of SC/ST/PwD who were born on or after October 1, 1996, are also eligible to apply.

-Criteria 3: Number of JEE Advanced Attempt Limit
+Criteria 3: Number of JEE Advanced 2026 Attempt

 Criteria 4: Appearance Year of Class 12 / Qualifying Exam

-A candidate should have appeared for the Class XII (or equivalent) examination for the first time in either 2025 or 2026 with Physics, Chemistry, and Mathematics as compulsory subjects.
-Candidates who had appeared in the Class XII (or equivalent) examination for the first time in 2024 or earlier are NOT eligible to appear in JEE (Advanced) 2026, irrespective of the combination of subjects attempted/offered.
+A candidate should have appeared for the Class 12 exam or equivalent for the first time either in 2025 or 2026 with Physics, Chemistry, and Mathematics as compulsory subjects.
+Those who had appeared for the Class 12 or equivalent exam in 2024 or earlier are NOT eligible for JEE Advanced 2026, irrespective of the combination of subjects attempted/offered.

 Criteria 5: Earlier Admission to the IITs